Boy or girl paradox: Information about the child

-Assume that which of the two children answers the door is determined by chance.
-Then the procedure was (1) pick a two-child family at random from all two-child families (2) pick one of the two children at random, (3) see if it is a boy and ask on what day he was born.
-The chance the other child is a girl is 1/2.
-This is a very different procedure from (1) picking a two-child family at random from all families with two children, at least one a boy, born on a Tuesday.
-The chance the family consists of a boy and a girl is 14/27, about 0.52.

-This variant of the boy and girl problem is discussed on many internet blogs and is the subject of a paper by Ruma Falk.
-The moral of the story is that these probabilities do not just depend on the known information, but on how that information was obtained.

 Psychological investigation

 From the position of statistical analysis the relevant question is often ambiguous and as such there is no "correct" answer.
 However, this does not exhaust the boy or girl paradox for it is not necessarily the ambiguity that explains how the intuitive probability is derived.
 A survey such as vos Savant's suggests that the majority of people adopt an understanding of Gardner's problem that if they were consistent would lead them to the 1/3 probability answer but overwhelmingly people intuitively arrive at the 1/2 probability answer.
 Ambiguity notwithstanding, this makes the problem of interest to psychological researchers who seek to understand how humans estimate probability.

 Fox & Levav (2004) used the problem (called the Mr. Smith problem, credited to Gardner, but not worded exactly the same as Gardner's version) to test theories of how people estimate conditional probabilities.
 In this study, the paradox was posed to participants in two ways: